brootware/brootware.github.io/_posts/2023-06-29-configuring-wsl2-for-vagrant-and-virtualbox-on-windows.md

 # Setting up a new machine and automating tasks

+## Installing vagrant from wsl2

 Below are the steps in order.
 Do note that **vagrant versions installed on both Windows Native and WSL2 has to be same** for this to work.
 * Enable WSL2 from additional window feature.
+* Install vagrant in windows powershell via `winget` or `choco` or `scoop`.
+* Install virtualbox in windows.
-* Install Vagrant on Windows and on WSL2 according to your linux distro https://developer.hashicorp.com/vagrant/downloads.
+* Install Vagrant WSL2 according to your linux distro https://developer.hashicorp.com/vagrant/downloads.
 * Check for the version of vagrant installed by running `vagrant -v` in powershell and WSL2.
-* Ensure they are the same version.
+Ensure they are the same version.
 * If not, go directly to source URL to download the same versions of windows msi and linux package to install locally. https://releases.hashicorp.com/vagrant
   * Windows installation will end with `*.msi` and Ubuntu would be `*.deb`.
 * Add these environment variables to either `.bashrc` or `.zshrc`